eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 Implementations MAY support requesting presentation of [=Verifiable Credentials=] using a set of scope values.
 A scope is an alias for a well-defined Presentation Definition.
 The specific scope value and the mapping between it and the respective Presentation Definition are out of the scope of this specification.
-The array must contain at least one value.
+The array MUST contain at least one value.
 If the array is empty, the [=Credential Service=] MUST return `HTTP 4xx`.

 A scope is a string value in the form: